-Of the 1,366 hectares currently designated as Productive Area (Areas Productivas), 350 hectares are now managed under the purview of the Michelin Ecological Reserve since 2018; production activities in these rubber groves have stopped with the aim to restore a natural forest matrix and increase connectivity for the adjacent reserve areas-with this addition the reserve now comprises 3,350 hectares.
+Of the 1,366 hectares currently designated as Productive Area (Areas Productivas), much of the area is managed under the purview of the Michelin Ecological Reserve; production activities in these rubber groves have stopped with the aim to restore a natural forest matrix and increase connectivity for the adjacent reserve areas-in 2021 the reserve now comprises 3,900 hectares.
 This makes the Pachanga River valley the only one in the region with no economic or agricultural activity.
-In the rest of the Productive Area, 513 Ha remained active in 2020, of which 208 ha is dedicated to research and development of varieties resistant to pest and disease.
+In the rest of the Productive Area, 513 Ha remained active in 2021, of which 208 ha is dedicated to research and development of varieties resistant to pest and disease.